 As you pick up your prescriptions, you’ll move through the phases.
 Most Medicare beneficiaries don’t get past the initial coverage phase.
 The Coverage Gap phase is also referred to as the Donut hole.

 SilverScript by Aetna has the cheapest premium coming in under seven dollars.
 CVS owns Aetna, so you can imagine how they can offer drug coverage for such a low cost.
-The SilverScript brand is tried and true and is considered by many as one of the top plans.
+The SilverScript brand is tried and true and is considered one of the top plans.

 Centene-owned Wellcare is the second-lowest premium drug plan.
-Wellcare has been trending to the top as far as Medicare options go for several years.
+Wellcare has been trending to the top regarding Medicare options for several years.

 Humana comes in third.
 Humana is also an excellent choice regarding your Medicare drug coverage.